 For the purposes of this regime "producer" means: (i) the manufacturer or the importer in the European Union of a finished product, any raw material, or a component part of the finished product; and/or (ii) the "apparent producer" of the product (i.e.: any person who, by putting his name, trademark, or other distinguishing feature along with the product, whether on the container, wrapping or any other protective or presentational component, presents himself as its producer).

-The "producers" responsible for the same damage by application of this regime will be jointly and severally liable before the injured party.
-However, the one who responded to the injured party will have the right to file an action for recovery against the other responsible "producers", according to their participation in the damage.
+Any "producers" responsible for the same damage by application of this regime will be jointly and severally liable before the injured party.
+However, the one who responded before the injured party will have the right to file an action for recovery against the other responsible "producers", according to their participation in the damage.

-Where the "producer" of a product cannot be identified, each supplier of this product (i.e. the distributor or the "retail" supplier) will be considered as its "producer", unless he informs the injured party of the identity of the "producer" or of the person who supplied him with the product, within a term of three months before he is required to give such information.
+If the "producer" of a product cannot be identified, each supplier of the product (i.e., the distributor or the "retail" supplier) will be considered as its "producer", unless he informs the injured party about the identity of the "producer" or the identity of the person who supplied him with the product.
+This identification must be done within three months from the moment the supplier is required to give such information.
 This has been clarified, among others, by the Judgment of the European Court of Justice of 2 January 2009 (case C-358/08) and the Judgments of the Spanish Supreme Court of 21 January 2020 and 20 of July 2020.

-Additionally, it must be noted that the supplier of a defective product will also respond as if he were its "producer" if he supplied the product being aware that the defects exist.
+Additionally, it must be noted that the supplier of a defective product will also respond as if he were the "producer" if he supplied the product being aware of the existence of the defects.
 In such a case, the supplier is also able to file an action for recovery against the producer.

-4. Are any defences available?
-If so, please summarise them.
+5. Are any defences available?
+If so, please

+summarise them.